imabuddha/eidogo-for-wordpress/readme.txt

 * Changed `embed_attachment()` to not work by invoking filters, which had weird side effects like getting sociable stuck inside the problem widget
 * Somewhat improved SGF parser and storing additional SGF metadata
-* Somewhat more useful output in RSS feed
+* Putting static images in RSS feed instead of trying to embed javascript
+* Adding new sgf2svg script to generate static diagrams
+* Added option to embed static images instead of EidoGo instances (imagemagick required for this feature!)

 = 0.8.4 =
 * Using latest EidoGo from github instead of 1.2 release